loekd/ServiceFabric.BackupRestore/README.md

 ## Change log
 - 0.9.2 First version.

-  Has 1 central store implementation: FileStore.
+  - This version has only 1 central store implementation: FileStore.
+  - It works for Stateful Services only.
+  - It takes full backups, and performs forced restores.
-  Make sure to store your backup files outside of your cluster.
+  - Make sure to store your backup files outside of your cluster.
-  Contributions of implementations of ICentralBackupStore more than welcome!
+  - Contributions are more than welcome!

 ## Demo
 Run the demo app on your local dev cluster, to see how it works.